Skein-studio/front-end-webapp/README.md

   - The text after generating sounds in the source node is center-aligned instead of left-aligned.
 It is also the color white. (what should it be?)
   - The white background. (??)
   - Style Edit inside the signal node.
 Should there be a "set" button or something similar?
-- Map and items in corner should change placement if screen is too narrow.
-- When in a large view of a node, you should be able to return to the canvas by just clicking on the side.

 ##### Bugs: